Mauna Kea Hawaii, USA Travel Guide

 Being respectful of the local culture and land is highly valued.

-While summit access is via vehicle, the landscape immediately around the observatories may be uneven, which may have challenges.
-Checking conditions before you go is recommended.
+While summit access is via vehicle, the landscape immediately around the observatories may be uneven, which could have challenges.
+Checking conditions ahead of your trip is recommended.

-Deepen your Big Island experience by connecting with its local customs and cultural vibrancy.
+Deepen your Big Island experience by connecting with its local customs and a vibrant cultural scene.

 Cultural preservation efforts are ongoing.